58th Governor of Maryland

 John Newcomer (12-18-1797 to 4-21-1861)

-John, son of Henry (German-Swiss ancestry-Wolfgang Newcomer came to the U.S. in 1720 and worked as a carpenter) John operated a flour mill on Beaver Creek.
+John, son of Henry (German-Swiss ancestry-Wolfgang Newcomer came to the U.S. in 1720 and worked as a carpenter) was born in Washington County, Beaver Creek in Hagerstown.
+John operated a flour mill on Beaver Creek.
 He also founded the flour and grain commission firm of Newcomer & Stonebraker in Baltimore.
-He was the sheriff in his county and State Senator 1840-46, county commissioner 1846, delegate to convention which framed the new State Constitution in 1850, and county commissioner again in 1859.
+He was the sheriff in his county and State Senator 1840-46, county commissioner 1846, delegate to convention which framed the new State Constitution in 1850, and county commissioner again in 1859, a position he held until his death.
+John married Catherine.
 (John’s son Benjamin is in Manufacturing).

 Charles Henry Nicolai (7-12-1834 to 6-25-1915)